 To complete close Webex, so you no longer receive incoming calls:

-Or for step by step instructions (including screenshots) see exiting Webex page.
+Or for step-by-step instructions (including screenshots) see exiting Webex page.

-Or for step by step instructions (including screen shots) see the changing ringtone page.
+Or for step-by-step instructions (including screen shots) see the changing ringtone page.

 Dial | Feature | Notes/Steps |